- Cancer Information

 While I’ve had many side effects and numerous operations on the donor site, the reconstruction itself was a success.

-— Lesley talks about her experience with breast reconstruction
+My reconstructed breast is absolutely amazing.
+It’s very symmetrical and even. — Lesley talks about her experience with breast reconstruction

 A/Prof Elisabeth Elder, Specialist Breast Surgeon, Westmead Breast Cancer Institute and Clinical Associate Professor, University of Sydney, NSW; Jo Cockwill, Consumer;